akenworthy87/ci-milestone4/README.md

 ### Acknowledgements

-- I received inspiration for this project from Code Institute's 'Full Stack Frameworks With Django' course material.
+- I received inspiration for this project, and based the code, from Code Institute's 'Full Stack Frameworks With Django' course material.